You shall know the truth and the truth shall set you free

 It seems that the battle of Rev. 12, when Satan and his evil legions were cast out of heaven, was fought in a time eons before Genesis, for in the beginning of Genesis we already know the old serpent of Rev. 12:9 as the devil and Satan.

-When Satan’s onslaught came, God was unshakable.
+When Satan’s onslaught against God’s throne came, God was unshakable.
 Unmoveable.
 Unstoppable.
-Even so, His holy kingdom of light, peace and righteousness was divided between good and evil.
+Even so, His holy kingdom of light, peace and righteousness was forever divided between good and evil.
 In that prehistoric day wickedness was born.
 Darkness and obscurity were brought into being.
 Violence, separation, expulsion, rejection, and punishment took form.

 It was necessary for God to restrict the liberty of these rebels, who can move at immeasurable speed and do mighty deeds of evil.
-It is not clear whether the devil had a way of escape from his dreadful decision to “corrupt his own wisdom,” but we know that Satan and his followers, now called demons, were already sentenced.
-Some are already being punished, others are still free to spread their poison and to inject their evil everywhere on earth.
+It is not clear whether the devil had a way of escape from his dreadful decision to “corrupt his own wisdom,” but we know that Satan and his followers, now called demons, were already sentenced in a time before Adam lived in Eden.
+Some are already being punished; others are still free to spread their poison and to inject their evil everywhere on earth.
 Peter wrote in 2 Pet.
-2:4, “For if God did not spare the angels who sinned, but cast them down to HELL and delivered them into chains of darkness, to be reserved for judgment…” Nevertheless, the multitude of fallen angels that are still unchained, remain the sworn adversaries of all creation, especially of humankind, and they are constantly at war with us: 1 Pet.
+2:4, “For if God did not spare the angels who sinned, but cast them down to hell and delivered them into chains of darkness, to be reserved for [final] judgment… [He will not spare spiteful, unrepentant humanity.]”
+Nevertheless, the multitude of fallen angels that are still unchained, remain the sworn adversaries of all creation, especially of humankind, and they are constantly at war with us, (1 Pet.
 5:8; Eph.
-6:11-18.
+6:11-18.)